 Louise Annette Ahrens Yarnell

-To send flowers in memory of Louise Annette Yarnell (Ahrens), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Louise Annette Yarnell (Ahrens), please visit our Heartfelt Sympathies Store.

 Former Reading social worker Louise (Nancy) Annette Ahrens Yarnell died on November 29, 2019 in Reading, Pennsylvania.
 Mrs. Yarnell was 101 years old.